-Paula Crown is an artist, advocate and entrepreneur.
+Paula Crown is an artist, advocate, and entrepreneur.
 She has spearheaded initiatives in education, women’s issues, the arts, children’s health, and environmentally sustainable business practices.
 In 2012, Crown founded PAHC / studio • lab, a professional artist practice in Chicago and Aspen.
 She is a technologist and employs a range of tools from pencil to 3D printing.
-Crown has had solo shows in New York, Dallas, London and Venice, in addition to numerous group and museum exhibitions.
+Crown has had solo shows in New York, Dallas, London, and Venice, in addition to numerous group and museum exhibitions.
 She is a member of the board of trustees of the Museum of Modern Art, where she chairs the Education Committee.
 She also serves on the Aspen Institute Committee of the Arts.
 Crown is a former member of President Obama’s Presidential Committee on the Arts and Humanities.
 She is a principal at Henry Crown and Company in Chicago.
-Crown and her husband Jim of 34 years have four children.

-Leah Dickerman began a new role as Director of Editorial and Content Strategy at The Museum of Modern Art in Fall 2017, developing and setting direction for the Museum’s public platforms.
-Before that, as Curator in the Department of Painting and Sculpture at the Museum of Modern Art, she organized or co-organized a series of exhibitions offering new perspectives on the modern including Robert Rauschenberg: Among Friends (2017), One-Way Ticket: Jacob Lawrence’s Migration Series and Other Visions of the Great Movement North (2015), Inventing Abstraction, 1910-1925 (2012-2013), Diego Rivera: Murals for the Museum of Modern Art (2011-2012), Bauhaus: Workshops for Modernity (2009-2010).
+Leah Dickerman began her role as Director of Editorial and Content Strategy at The Museum of Modern Art in the fall of 2017, developing and setting direction for the Museum’s public platforms.
+Before that, as curator in the Department of Painting and Sculpture at the Museum of Modern Art, she organized or co-organized a series of exhibitions offering new perspectives on the modern, including Robert Rauschenberg: Among Friends (2017), One-Way Ticket: Jacob Lawrence’s Migration Series and Other Visions of the Great Movement North (2015), Inventing Abstraction, 1910-1925 (2012-2013), Diego Rivera: Murals for the Museum of Modern Art (2011-2012), Bauhaus 1919-1933: Workshops for Modernity (2009-2010).
 Dickerman is also the Director of The Museum Research Consortium, a partnership between MoMA and graduate art history programs at Princeton, Yale, Columbia, The Institute of Fine Arts and The Graduate Center at The City University of New York, and has served on the editorial board of the journal October since 2000.

-Bernard Jazzar is curator of the Lynda and Stewart Resnick Collection, a Los Angeles-based private collection comprising over 5,000 works of art in all media, ranging from the 15th century to contemporary.
+Bernard Jazzar iscurator of the Lynda and Stewart Resnick Collection, a Los Angeles-based private collection comprising over 5,000 works of art in all media, ranging from the 15th century to contemporary.
 In 2007, he curated a Herbert Bayer exhibition to inaugurate the Resnick Gallery in the newly-constructed Doerr-Hosier Center on the campus of the Aspen Institute.
 Metamorphosis: Transformation in Herbert Bayer’s Imagery, 1928-1940 was followed in 2009 by Geometry of an Illusionist: The Anthology Paintings of Herbert Bayer, 1976-1983, and in 2018 Herbert Bayer: Mountains and Convolutions, 1944-1953.
 All three exhibitions presented aspects of Bayer’s work that were not widely recognized or understood.
-For the centennial anniversary of the Bauhaus, he curated the current exhibition A Total Work of Art: Bauhaus Bayer Aspen Bernard Jazzar received his BFA in interior architectural design and MA degrees in art history and museum studies from the California State University, Long Beach.
+For the centennial anniversary of the Bauhaus, he curated the current exhibition A Total Work of Art: Bauhaus-Bayer-Aspen.
+Jazzar received his BFA in interior architectural design and M.A. degrees in art history and museum studies from the California State University, Long Beach.
 He subsequently worked in the Department of Decorative Arts at the J. Paul Getty Museum in Los Angeles.

-Dietrich Neumann is a professor for the history of Modern Architecture and director of Urban Studies at Brown University.
+Dietrich Neumann is a Professor for the History of Modern Architecture and Director of Urban Studies at Brown University.
 He was trained as an architect in Munich, Germany and at the Architectural Association in London and received his PhD from Munich University.
 His publications have dealt with the history of skyscrapers, movie set design, architectural illumination, building materials and in particular with the work of Ludwig Mies van der Rohe.
-He has won fellowships at the CCA, the Institute for Advanced Study at Princeton, American Academies in Berlin and Rome and won the Founder’s and Philip Johnson Awards from the Society of Architectural Historians, where he served as president 2008-2010 and was named a fellow in 2018.
+Neumann has won fellowships at the Canadian Center for Architecture in Montréal, the Institute for Advanced Study at Princeton, American Academies in Berlin and Rome and won the Founder’s and Philip Johnson Awards from the Society of Architectural Historians, where he served as president from 2008-2010 and was named a fellow in 2018.
 He was the first Vincent Scully Visiting Professor at Yale and is a member of the Committee on Architecture and Design at the Museum of Modern Art.

 Economy of Form Workshop

-The print making workshop will give guests the unique opportunity to create original prints by designing their own palate or experimenting with color and layering, just as they did at the Bauhaus.
-Participants will be guided by an instructor, no experience is necessary to enjoy this hands-on workshop.
+Led by artist, Reina Katzenberger, participants will have the unique opportunity to create original prints by designing their own palate or experimenting with color and layering, just as they did at the Bauhaus.

 Virtual Reality Video Experience